 With immediate proximity to the best places, Confeitaria Nacional is a great place to pop in for a pastry and coffee.
 Assuming, that is, you don’t mind waiting in line.

-Instead of waiting in line, here’s an alternative that also puts you in immediate proximity to Rossio and Praca da Figeura:
+Instead of waiting in line at Confeitaria Nacional, here’s an alternative that also puts you in immediate proximity to Rossio and Praca da Figeura:

 Consider staying a few steps away at the Castanheiro family’s luxury boutique hotel, Casa Bathazar.

-Casa Balthazar is a tranquil hidden gem, peaceful despite the lively surroundings in the city’s heart.
+Casa Balthazar is a beautiful hidden gem, peaceful despite the lively surroundings in the city’s heart.

-Check the current best rates for your stay.
+Check the current availability and best prices for your stay.

 Christmas in Lisbon: New Year Celebrations